bahrus/purr-sist/README.md

 This could perhaps be useful in some cases.
 Namely, if you want to centrally manage the stored settings used by all users of your web component.

-## Modifying a property in the remote store
+## Send a new object to the remote store

-To insert / update a property in the remote store, use the newVal property:
+To send a new object to the remote store, use the newVal property:

 ```JavaScript
 const myValue = {chairman: 'meow'};